-In our #coachbetter interview series, we noticed that when schools have implemented a consistent coaching framework across all instructional coaching disciplines (from technology, to literacy, to math), teachers are more confident about the value and purpose of the coaching role.
+In our #coachbetter podcasts, we noticed that when schools have implemented a consistent coaching framework across all instructional coaching disciplines (from technology, to literacy, to math), teachers are more confident about the value and purpose of the coaching role.
 The consistency in those conversations helps them understand the process, and enables them to be vulnerable in coaching conversations because they recognize the focus of the work they do with coaches.

 “There’s a system of professional learning, each year we set ourselves goals of what we want to achieve and how we want to achieve it.
 They can be quite fundamental (like shifting culture) and and go beyond the individual school, and then I work with the coach to help make that happen.
 Having a long term relationship with my coach helps grow with these goals over time.
 This has really enabled me to grow personally and professionally.
 My digital literacy coach is someone I can go to with a kernel of an idea and she can help me move it forward and make it a reality.”